Funding & Grants

 Funds and grants that are currently available are listed below:

 Sport and physical activity deliver immediate mental health and social benefits, whilst having a long-term positive impact on our physical health.
-Getting active in the way that’s right for us – and planning how we’re going to keep going through the colder, darker months – will help us cope with the ongoing impact of coronavirus restrictions.

 Is a £200 million fund open to organisations supporting people and communities experiencing challenges and difficulty during COVID-19 and dealing with an increased demand in services to support vulnerable people.
 The fund has two key objectives: increase community support to vulnerable people affected by COVID-19 and to reduce temporary closure of essential charities and social enterprises, ensuring services have the financial resources to operate.
 Grants are broken down into two categories, between £300 to £10,000 and £10,000 and above.